MARCH 23, 2020. BY RANDY CAPAROSO.

 Aaron Lange giving a practicum on hedgerow planting with his son Declan.

-In addition, Lodi Winegrape Commission’s LODI RULES for Sustainable Winegrowing organization purchased 200 copes of The Xerces Society Guide, Farming with Native Beneficial Insects, which were handed out at the workshop.
+In addition, Lodi Winegrape Commission’s LODI RULES for Sustainable Winegrowing organization purchased 200 copies of The Xerces Society Guide, Farming with Native Beneficial Insects, which were handed out at the workshop.
 Says Dr. Bolton, “The book is an awesome read with tons of useful information, case studies from real farmers, and lots of photos!”

 Most of the Lodi growers who attended The Xerces Society Hedgerow Workshop.